The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 The Advanced Diploma of Industrial Automation and Advanced Diploma of Applied Electrical Engineering qualifications are recognized by Engineers Australia and (through the Dublin Accord) by leading professional associations and societies in Australia, Canada, Ireland, Korea, New Zealand, South Africa, United Kingdom and the United States.
 This professional recognition greatly improves the global mobility of

-The Dublin Accord is an agreement for the international recognition of Engineering Technician qualifications.
+The Dublin Accord is an agreement for the international recognition of Engineering Associate qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Australia - Engineers Australia (2013)